 THE LAW ON DEPOSITS

-We ask for a deposit equivalent to a month’s rent on all tenancies.
+We usually ask for a deposit equivalent to one month's rent on all tenancies.
 The maximum that can be held under current legislation is 5 weeks

 By law the deposit must be lodged with a government-approved tenancy deposit scheme, ensuring that they are not unfairly held back by landlords or their agents, and the tenants must be given a Certificate to show where the deposit is held before their tenancy begins.

 The scheme we are signed up to is TDS.

 Landlords are free to arrange the deposit lodging for themselves, but are still subject to the same legal requirements.
 We must receive details of the scheme before handing over any deposit monies to a landlord.